Hot Tub Time Machine: Production

-Steve Pink directed the movie and Josh Heald wrote the screenplay.
+Steve Pink directed the film from a screenplay by Josh Heald, Sean Anders, and John Morris; Heald wrote the original story alone.
 It was filmed primarily at the Vancouver Film Studios in Vancouver and the Fernie Alpine Resort in Fernie, British Columbia.
 Kelvin Humenny served as the art director for the film.

-Marketing

-The first trailer for the film and the red-band trailer appeared on July 24, 2009, at Comic-Con 2009 and on the Internet.
-A second red-band trailer was released on January 26, 2010.
+The first trailer and red band trailer appeared online and at Comic-Con on July 24, 2009.
+A second red band trailer was released on January 26, 2010.
 The film was screened for free in multiple North American cities in the weeks leading up to its release.

-On March 29, 2010, Corddry and Duke were guest hosts on WWE Raw from the US Airways Center in Phoenix, Arizona, to promote the film.
-Robinson did make a short appearance, but only via satellite.
+On March 29, 2010, Corddry and Duke served as the guest hosts of WWE Raw to promote the film.
+Robinson also made an appearance via satellite.

 Release

 The film opened at number three with a weekend gross of $14 million in 2,754 theaters, averaging $5,091 per theater.
-Hot Tub Time Machine grossed $50.3 million in North America and $14.3 million in other territories for a worldwide total of $64.6 million against a budget of $36 million.
+Hot Tub Time Machine grossed $50.3 million in North America and $14.3 million in other territories for a worldwide total of $64.6 million against a claimed production budget of $36 million.
+Unofficial sources claimed the total budget including marketing was in the $95–97 million range and that the film was a financial failure in theaters.
 It was the last film released and self-distributed theatrically by MGM due to the studio's financial difficulties, until Creed III in 2023.

 Hot Tub Time Machine was released on DVD and Blu-ray Disc on June 29, 2010.
 An unrated version was also released, with the Blu-ray Disc containing a digital copy.
+Total US DVD and Blu-ray sales were estimated at $34.5 million.

 Reception

-On Rotten Tomatoes, Hot Tub Time Machine has an approval rating of 64% based on 212 reviews on the Tomatometer, a viewer score of 56% based on more than 10,000 reviews, and an average rating of 6.1/10.
-The website's critical consensus reads: "Its flagrantly silly scriptand immensely likable castmake up for most of its flaws."
-On Metacritic, the film has a score of 63 out of 100 based on 36 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.